JavaScript

 JavaScript Scope

-Variables declared outside any function or block are in global scope.
-They are accessible anywhere in the code, including inside functions.
+A variable declared outside any function or block has global scope.
+Global variables are accessible from anywhere in the program.

 }